Our vision and values

 Becky first arrived in Nottingham as a student.
 She joined the staff team in 2010 and oversees the practical aspects of running the church.

-Ele Hawkins (Communications), Ruth Evans (Finance), Zena Schofield (Biblical Counselling Coordinator), James Thomas (Children’s Work Coordinator), Anne Macgregor (Music Coordinator).
-We have three trainees who are spending a year working with us – Hugo Cunningham, David Cooper and Luke Smith.
+Ele Hawkins (Communications), Ruth Evans (Finance), James Thomas (Children’s Work Coordinator).
+We have two trainees who are spending a year working with us – Nat Kane and Luke Smith.